Told he's not the 'end-all,' Fauci agrees but says, 'I'm a scientist'

 The syndrome shares symptoms with toxic shock and Kawasaki disease, including fever, skin rashes, swelling of the glands, and in severe cases, inflammation of arteries of the heart.

-When Paul suggested Fauci was not the “end-all” who makes the decision, Fauci replied: “I have never made myself out to be the end-all, or the only voice in this.
+When the senator suggested Fauci was not the “end-all” who makes the decision, Fauci replied: “I have never made myself out to be the end-all, or the only voice in this.

 “I’m a scientist, a physician and a public health official.
 I give advice according to the best scientific evidence. ...
 I don’t give advice about economic things.
 I don’t give advice about anything other than public health.”